 - The chairman will not tolerate any interruptions from the public and is entitled to exclude people from the meeting if the business of the committee cannot be carried out effectively, by removing them from the virtual meeting if a warning is not heeded.

-The meeting is recorded for subsequent publication on the council's website, and streamed live (with a 30 second delay) from the EDDC Youtube channel
+The meeting is recorded for subsequent publication on the council's website, and streamed live from the EDDC Youtube channel